Karen is a graphic designer, creative thinker, artist, writer and generally an ideas person that loves to try new things.

 What Are Print-on-Demand Merchandise Shops?

-Print-on-Demand (POD) websites enable you to sell products online such as tee-shirts, mugs and bags, without holding stock or big investments.
-They have become big business and are a great way for you to make money from your art no-matter your circumstances or background.
+Print-on-Demand (POD) websites enable you to sell products online, such as tee-shirts, mugs and bags, without holding stock or big investments.
+They have become big businesses and are a great way for you to make money from your art, no matter your circumstances or background.

-Previously if an artist wanted to get their art onto products to sell, options were limited.
-You could license your work to manufacturers for a small amount per product, or invest lots of money getting products printed and sell them yourself.
-Many people still use these methods and make a good living from it.
-But luckily there is a new option for us all.
+Previously, if an artist wanted to get their art onto products to sell, options were limited.
+You could license your work to manufacturers for a small amount per product or invest lots of money getting products printed and selling them yourself.
+Many people still use these methods and make a good living from them.
+But luckily, there is a new option for us all.
 POD doesn't require a big investment or dealing with manufacturers and agents and gives you complete control.

 How It Works

-Sign up to a site like the ones listed below.
+Sign up for a site like the ones listed below.
 You upload your artwork and choose which products you would like it to be available on.
-Products are available in your own online shop and when someone buys one the POD company print, process and ship the item for you—they even handle returns and customer service.
+Products are available in your own online shop, and when someone buys one, the POD company prints, processes and ships the item for you—they even handle returns and customer service.
 Products are only printed to order, so there is no stock left over.
-Each item has a base price (which goes to the POD site) and you choose how much commission you want on top of that.
-An average commission rate is about 10–25% and this is what you get on any sold products.
+Each item has a base price (which goes to the POD site), and you choose how much commission you want on top of that.
+An average commission rate is about 10–25%, and this is what you get on any sold products.
 You are then sent payments for your total commission at certain times of the year, depending on your chosen settings.

-With over 2 million shops and 300 million products currently available, Cafepress.com is possibly the most popular POD website in the World and has a reputation for high-quality products and exceptional customer service.
+With over 2 million shops and 300 million products currently available, Cafepress is possibly the most popular POD website in the world and has a reputation for high-quality products and exceptional customer service.